AdamWilkinson0/Stock-News-Sentiment-Analysis/README.md

 - **Only Measures Trend Similarity:** The coefficient only takes into account how similar the graph trends are.
 Therefore, a consistently high but flat sentiment paired with a consistently growing stock price will have a low correlation, despite having a clear relationship.

 Example ($PANW):
+- *Has a brief dip in sentiment - a result of the API not finding many articles for this company.*
+- *Has a (mostly) consistently high sentiment.
+Paired with a consistently growing stock price shows a clear link, however has almost 0 Pearson coefficient due to direction of data over time being very different, as sentiment is flat.*
 <img width="1304" height="520" alt="newplot-4" src="https://github.com/user-attachments/assets/b5b78239-7151-48eb-9772-873c68f8c328" />

 **Flaws in FinBERT**